crate/cloud-reference/docs/subscription-plans.rst

 These are our base plans that offer the best performance, and the biggest flexibility.
 Their specs start from 1.75 CPU, 7 GiB RAM, and 32GiB storage all the way to 14 CPU, 55 GiB RAM, and 512 GiB storage per-node.
-These plans can be to up to 9 nodes.
+These plans can be scaled to up to 9 nodes.
 If you need more nodes than this, feel free to `contact us`_ at any time.

 ..
 WARNING::